Bedouin: Maghreb

+Berber armies were defeated in trying to protect the walls of Kairouan.
 The Zirids abandoned Kairouan to take refuge on the coast where they survived for a century.
 Ifriqiya, the Banu Hilal and Banu Sulaym spread is on the high plains of Constantine where they gradually choked the Qal'a of Banu Hammad, as they had done Kairouan few decades ago.
 From there, they gradually gained the upper Algiers and Oran plains, some were taken to the Moulouya valley and in Doukkala plains by the Caliph of Marrakesh in the second half of the 12th century.
 Ibn Khaldun, a Muslim historian wrote: "Similar to an army of locusts, they destroy everything in their path."
+As Arab nomads spread, the territories of the local Berber tribes were moved and shrank.
+The Zenata were pushed to the west and the Kabyles were pushed to the north.
+The Berbers took refuge in the mountains whereas the plains were Arabized.
+The arrival of the Banu Hilal, followed by the Banu Sulaym in the 12th century, broke the balance between nomads and sedentary populations in favor of the nomads.
+For strategic reasons, the Almohads gave over the Atlantic plains of the western Maghreb to them.